krestenkrab/hanoidb/README.md

 # LSM B-Tree Storage

-This Erlang-based storage engine may eventually provides an alternative to Basho Bitcask and Google's LevelDB.
+This Erlang-based storage engine may eventually provide an alternative to Basho Bitcask and Google's LevelDB.
 Of those two, `lsm_btree` is closer to LevelDB in operational characteristics, except it uses fewer file descriptors than LevelDB, is not as performant, but it is implemented in just ~1000 lines of Erlang.
 For some the benefit of having a clean and simple Erlang implementation make it worth it.

 Here's the bullet list: